Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting nucleon charges

 A check on these estimates of $g_V$ is that the product $Z_V g_V = 1$ within $O(a)$ discretization errors, where $Z_V$ is the renormalization constant for the local vector current used in this study.
-Values of $Z_V g_V $ are shown in Table~\ref{tab:gVZV} and deviate from unity by $\lesssim 1\%$, ie, by an amount smaller than the errors in the product that come mainly from $Z_V$.
+Values of $Z_V g_V $ are shown in Table~\ref{tab:gVZV} and deviate from unity by $\lesssim 1\%$, i.e., by an amount smaller than the errors in the product that come mainly from $Z_V$.

-The method used for the calculation of the renormalization constants $Z_{A,S,T,V}$ for the local axial, scalar, tensor and vector quark bilinear operators on the lattice is the RI-sMOM scheme~\cite{Martinelli:1994ty,Sturm:2009kb}.
+The calculation of the renormalization constants $Z_{A,S,T,V}$ for the local axial, scalar, tensor and vector quark bilinear operators on the lattice is done using the regularization independent symmetric momentum (RI-sMOM) scheme~\cite{Martinelli:1994ty,Sturm:2009kb}.
 Results are then converted to the $\overline{MS}$ scheme at scale 2~GeV using two-loop matching and three-loop running as described in Ref.~\cite{Yoon:2016jzj}.
 The calculation is done on all seven ensembles.
 Using these estimates, together with the conserved vector charge relation $Z_V g_V = 1$, we present renormalized quantities calculated in two ways.
 In the first method, labeled ${\rm Z}_1$, the renormalized results for operator $O$ are given by $Z_O O$.
 In the second method, labeled ${\rm Z}_2$, we construct the two ratios: $Z_O/Z_V$ and $g_O/g_V$ for the charges.
 For constructing $Z_O/Z_V$, we start with the ratio of the two amputated three-point functions in the RI-sMOM scheme, and for $g_O/g_V$, the ratio of the matrix element after making the excited-state fits for each.
 In both cases, these ratios are taken within the jackknife process.
-The expectation is a cancellation of correlated fluctuations in each of the two ratios leading to smaller overall errors.
+For $Z_2$, the expectation is a cancellation of correlated fluctuations in each of the two ratios leading to smaller overall errors.
 The data summarized in Table~\ref{tab:gVZV} show that the errors in $Z_A/Z_V$ and $Z_T/Z_V$ are smaller than in $Z_{A,T}$ but not in $Z_S/Z_V$ versus $Z_S$.
 Furthermore, data in Tables~\ref{tab:gAdP2z2} and~\ref{tab:gSTs4e7} show smaller errors from ${\rm Z}_2$ for $g_{A,T}$ and from ${\rm Z}_1$ for $g_S$.
-Thus, our preferred values are $g_{A,T}$ from ${\rm Z}_2$ and for $g_S$ from ${\rm Z}_1$.
-After the CCFV fits shown in Sec.~\ref{sec:CCFVcharges}, results from the two methods differ by $\sim 0.03$.
-To account for this difference, we will assign an appropriate systematic renormalization uncertainty in all three charges.
+Results from the two methods, after the CCFV fits carried out in Sec.~\ref{sec:CCFVcharges}, differ by $\sim 0.03$.
+When quoting the central values, we will choose to renormalize $g_{A,T}$ using ${\rm Z}_2$ and $g_S$ using ${\rm Z}_1$.
+The difference between the two estimates will be used to assign an appropriate systematic uncertainty in the three charges.